 In the event a student has a concern or grievance that cannot be resolved with the student's immediate Learning Leader or Education Leader, the student must file the concern in written form.
-The complaint will then be referred to the school's Management Team, which consists of the Director, the Admissions Leader, the Operations Leader, the Education Leader, and Financial Aid Leader.
+The complaint will then be referred to the school's Management Team, which consists of the school's director, Admissions Leader, Operations Leader, Education Leader, and night school Education Leader.
 The team will receive and attempt to resolve each complaint or concern within 21 days of receiving the written complaint.
 If more information is needed, a letter requesting the additional information will be sent to the student.
 If no further information is needed, the team will determine a resolution and notify the student in writing within 15 calendar days of the steps taken to correct the concern or an explanation as to why no action was required.
-PAUL MITCHELL THE SCHOOL will maintain records of the complaint and response in accordance with the published record retention policy.
+Parisian Beauty Academy, A Paul Mitchell Partner School will maintain records of the complaint and response in accordance with the published record retention policy.